Mike Page, Godan (5th degree black belt) - Chief Instructor

 Johnny Richardson, Sandan (3rd degree black belt) - Instructor

 Johnny Richardson has been training in the martial arts since 1997, receiving black belts in both Tae Kwon Do and Aikido.
 Johnny started his Aikido training in 2001 and joined NFA in 2013.
 Aikido means many things to Johnny.
 "Aikido is about self-cultivation.
 Aikido is about how to defend life, either your own or the people you care about.
 It’s about how to stay centered as you go through life, physically and mentally.
 Aikido is about moving off the line of physical or emotional conflict, to dissipate the forces that you encounter or to use the force’s momentum against their creator.
 Aikido teaches patience.
 It teaches you to be patient with your sensei, your students, your family and friends, and your coworkers.
 It teaches you discipline, because to become truly proficient in any martial art it takes hundreds and thousands of hours of continuous and dedicated practice.
 Aikido teaches you to not be afraid.
 It allows you to learn how to handle adversity.
 It allows you to be calm.
 It allows you to forgive.
 Ultimately, Aikido is about bettering my life and bettering the lives of those around me."

 Sage LaGrave, Nidan (2nd degree black belt) - Assistant Instructor

 Sage has been training in Aikido since 2005.
 He has previous martial arts experience in Tae-Kwon-Do.
 He is responsible for coordinating dojo maintenance.

 Jean-Marc has ben training in Aikido since 2005.
 He has previous martial arts experience in Judo and Wing Tsun.
-He is responsible for Website maintenance and AAC.
+He is responsible for Website maintenance and membership dues collection.